Am0031/react-effect/README.md

 ## Installation

-To get this project installed, the following steps are required:
+To get this project installed locally, the following steps are required in your terminal:

 Clone the repository, using SSH keys: